xav-b/taskbook/build.md

 - [ ] IDEA Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc... (at the very least get the `grey` customised)
 - [ ] IDEA The current output is just one FE - support TUI

+- [ ] FIXME Logging to file was smarter.
+Either wway abstract it in `shared`
 - [ ] FIXME storage loads by data types and must be modified for a new type
 - [ ] FIXME boards and tags don't need to be stored with their `@` and `+`
 - [ ] FIXME Restore of notes seem to move ids around and duplicate, if working at all